 If your child is displaying signs of aggressive behavior, we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading aggression treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading aggression treatment for children and adolescents.

 Learn about aggression

 While many people face certain situations that elicit feelings of anger, some individuals may respond to frustrating circumstances with overt, and sometimes unnecessary, aggression.
 Those who are not aggressive often comprehend and know that acting in a volatile or hostile manner towards others or property is not acceptable behavior and increases one’s risk of experiencing certain consequences as a result.
 However, there are some people who battle mental health conditions in which aggression is a symptom or have other causes for their aggressive tendencies that prevent them from being able to control aggressive impulses.
 Furthermore, these individuals may not fully realize that behaving in this way will likely produce unfavorable effects that can be lasting.
 Young people are an especially vulnerable population to developing aggressive tendencies as there are certain mental illnesses that affect young people that include aggression as a symptom.
 Additionally, children and adolescents are still in the process of developing the skills needed to control impulses, say for managing aggression and anger, and may have difficulty abstaining from certain acting out behaviors without the assistance of caregivers or other adults.